NBA Fans Are Shocked To See The Lakers And Warriors Near The Bottom Of The Standings 3 Weeks Into The Season

-NBA Fans Are Shocked To See The Lakers And Warriors Near The Bottom Of The Standings 3 Weeks Into The Season: "No One Could Have Seen Seen Coming..."
+NBA Fans Are Shocked To See The Lakers And Warriors Near The Bottom Of The Standings 3 Weeks Into The Season: "No One Could Have Seen This Coming..."

 The first few weeks of an NBA season are always going to come with some surprises, and that has not changed this year.
 In week three of this young season, teams like the Blazers, Jazz, Cavaliers, and Pelicans are soaring way above expectations, breaking the ceiling that others had set for them to start the campaign.